 Although in another example you may very well sell less of the same product at $100, as long as you make more overall profit than selling a larger quantity at $50, then the $100 is the way to go.

 From a business perspective, sometimes it’s best to select the price that creates the most customers, regardless that it may not generate the most profit, simply because more first-time customers means greater opportunities for increased add-on sales later.

 And just to make things more interesting, there are examples of selling a product at a higher price that results in a larger volume of sales than offering it a lower price.

 Still, the more pertinent question for this article is how do you determine what’s the best price for a product that’s not even developed?

-The accompanying flow chart illustrates a simple way to test 4 different prices via online pay-per-click advertising (in this case, using Google Adwords).
+The accompanying flow chart illustrates a simple way to test 4 different prices via online pay-per-click advertising (in this case, using Google Ads).
 This particular example is also constructed to determine if the product in question should be developed at all.
 (In this example, what is being tested is a potential information product).

 An important purpose here is to spend a small amount of advertising money upfront – before creating the product – to determine if the product will be profitable enough to bother developing in the first place.

 Another important purpose of this test is to determine the response levels of four different prices.
 The responses are then evaluated to determine which price is the most profitable.
 Of course you would also evaluate the results against your business intent: